pyenchant/pyenchant/docs/index.rst

     >>>

-You can report bugs and view the latest development progress at the github project page.
-There are more downloads available at the python package index, including all the old versions of pyenchant.
+You can report bugs and view the latest development progress at the `github project page <http://github.com/rfk/pyenchant/tree/master>`_.
+There are more downloads available at the `python package index <http://pypi.python.org/pypi/pyenchant/>`_, including all the `old versions of pyenchant <http://pypi.python.org/simple/pyenchant/>`_.

 Documentation